 Once the tax is paid — or when IRS gives up trying to collect the amount due — the lien becomes no longer enforceable.
 At this time, the Secretary issues a certificate of release for the amount of the lien, including penalties.

 Whether you can discharge a tax lien in bankruptcy is a complicated legal issue.
 If you think this might affect you, please call me so you and I can discuss your specific circumstances.

 What property does the lien attach to?

 The federal tax lien attaches to virtually all property you own.

 Courts have interpreted the language in the statute to include all of your real, personal and intangible property.
 This includes future interests and property you acquire even after the lien comes into existence.
 As you can imagine, this opens a real can of worms about how property is owned and what happens in cases when you own property jointly with another person.

 In addition, the statute’s broad brush approach has given rise to many lawsuits challenging different types of property to which a lien can attach.

 As you can see, liens are a complex area of tax law.
-So if you have any questions about tax liens, please feel free to call me at 312-969-0730 to discuss our tax lien services and your options.
+Understanding and deciphering Federal Tax law and State Tax law can be a difficult for the average person.
+As a Chicago, financial rescue and bankruptcy attorney, I can help you with deal with the IRS and any another tax problem that you might have.
+So if you have any questions about tax liens, please feel free to call me at 312-969-0730.